 By Amber Kemmis

 Whether you're growing your own medical practice, trying to reach an elderly audience for a product launch, or wanting to acquire new residents for a retirement community, content marketing can be a really effective way to reach an elderly audience.

 What Is a Content Offer?

-eBook: X Ways to Stay Active After Retirement
+- E-book: X Ways to Stay Active After Retirement

-Template: Weekly Healthy Eating Chart
+- Template: Weekly Healthy Eating Chart

 Content offers are an integral part of your customer’s buying process.
 Actually, content offers can simplify the buying process by educating website visitors about problems you help them solve and build trust.
 Here are six things we recommend you consider when marketing to seniors through content offers.

-Build Trust: Speaking of trust, trust is something that is important to sales and marketing with a target prospect of any age, but it is especially important for seniors.
+Trust is something that is important to sales and marketing with a target prospect of any age, but it is especially important for seniors.
 Use “stamps of approval” on your website to show that you can be trusted.
 Testimonials, certifications, and awards can all be used to show that your content offers are worth exchanging information for.

-The term “senior” can apply to anyone that is over 50.
+The term “senior” can theoretically apply to anyone older than the age of 50.
 With that in mind, seniors who range in age from 50 to 100 are significantly different from one another.
-A woman in her eighties is more likely to be widowed and less active, while a man in his early sixties may be working and married.
-Point being is that you have to know your buyer personas even when creating content offers for seniors.
+In some cases, a woman in her eighties is more likely to be widowed and less active, while a man in his early sixties may be working and married.
+But seniors cover the gamut of lifestyles and experiences, which is why your buyer personas are crucial for creating content offers.

-With that said, there are some data trends with seniors that should be considered in developing and launching content offers for seniors; however, keep in mind that you should always carefully evaluate whether those trends will apply to your audience.
+With that said, there are some data trends with seniors that should be considered in developing and launching content offers—just keep in mind that you should always carefully evaluate whether those trends will apply to your audience.

 When your target audience includes seniors who are significantly influenced by their children or loved ones, create offers that appeal to those influencers.
 For example, “How to Tell if a Parent Requires Senior Care” is a content offer that would appeal to a concerned child.

-- Make it easy to print eBooks and other online content
+- Make it easy to print e-books and other online content.

 - For brick-and-mortar companies, offer exclusive online offers to bring seniors to your storefront.

-According to data from Mashable.com, 60% of 50-64-year-olds and 43% of Americans over 65 actively uses social media.
-With increasingly more seniors adopting social media every day, there is a big advantage to spreading the word about your content offers through social media.
+According to data from Mashable, 60 percent of 50 to 64 year olds and 43 percent of Americans over the age of 65 actively use social media.
+With more seniors adopting social media every day, there is a big advantage to spreading the word about your content offers through social media.

-Use the Right Design Elements: Seniors are more likely to have vision problems, which means it is important to keep design simple with a lot of white space, use larger fonts, avoid colors like green, blue, or yellow, and finally, use images that represent the senior population well like active and happy seniors.
+Seniors are more likely to have vision problems, which means it's important to keep your website design simple.
+Use a lot of white space and larger fonts; avoid using green, blue, or yellow; and use imagery of active, happy seniors that best represent the senior population you're targeting.